 This is the second Listen Up collection – the first was released back in 2008.
 It helped launch Cairns band The Medics on to the national music scene.

-We hope that kind of good fortune awaits the musicians on Listen Up 2.
-There’s 21 year old Danny Bani from Thursday island, who grew up on his father’s church music and the big ballad style of Aaron Neville and Lionel Richie. http://www.abc.net.au/local/audio/2013/01/11/3668391.htm
+We hope that kind of good fortune awaits the musicians on Listen Up 2!
+There’s 21 year old Danny Bani from Thursday Island, who grew up on his father’s church music and the big ballad style of Aaron Neville and Lionel Richie.

-AUDIO Click on the red arrow to hear Danny Bani & his band perform at the Listen Up 2! launch
+Listen to Danny Bani & his band perform at the Listen Up 2! launch.

 Cold Water Band come from the Wujal Wujal area between Cairns and Cooktown.
-They’re a five-piece outfit blending reggae and R & B – they love to get an audience up and dancing.http://www.abc.net.au/local/audio/2011/09/26/3326199.htm
+They’re a five-piece outfit blending reggae and R & B – they love to get an audience up and dancing.

 Sister and brother duo, Colina and Nicholas Wymarra are also in the line-up.
 The pair from Murray Island had strong country influences as children and have now developed a contemporary reggae style.

-AUDIO Click on the red arrow to listen to Colina & Nicholas perform at the Listen Up 2! launch
+Listen to Colina & Nicholas perform at the Listen Up 2! launch.

-AUDIO Click on the red arrow to hear Nigel talk about Listen Up 2!
+Listen to Nigel talk about Listen Up 2!